teamclairvoyant/nagios-plugins/spark-streaming/README.md

 ### Note

-- If utilizing Kerberos, ensure that the user running the process has the privileges necessary to obtain an authentication ticket.
+- If utilizing a Kerberized cluster, ensure that the user running the process has the privileges necessary to obtain an authentication ticket.

 ### Nagios WebServer